sabadia/svc-downloader/README.md

 ### Limitations / Future Work
 - Persistence for events is in-memory only; SSE subscribers receive live events
-- No authentication/authorization on the API
-- No built-in OpenAPI file emission in this repo (Huma can generate if wired)
 - Single local filestore backend
+- API key authentication is basic; consider OAuth2 for production use
+- No built-in metrics or monitoring endpoints